Markets Leap on French Election Results

 Continue Reading Below

-Investors bought stocks and sold assets perceived as relatively safe such as gold and government bonds.
-The CBOE Volatility Index, or VIX, a measure of anticipated stock-market volatility sometimes called the "fear gauge," dropped 24%.

-The moves put the Dow Jones Industrial Average on pace for its best day since March 1.
-France's CAC-40 posted its largest one-day jump in nearly seven years, and Germany's benchmark DAX index reached a fresh high.
+All three indexes notched their biggest gains since March 1.
+France's CAC-40 posted its largest one-day percentage jump in nearly five years, and Germany's benchmark DAX index reached a fresh high.

 "The market is enjoying a risk-on trade," said Quincy Krosby, a market strategist for Prudential Financial.